We are changing the structure of the Certificate in International Cash Management (CertICM) qualification this autumn.

 - Perform a cost-benefit analysis to justify the case, qualitatively and quantitatively, for implementing a multilateral netting system.

-- Evaluate how a netting centre can be used as a platform for further liquidity management efficiencies.
+- Evaluate how a netting center can be used as a platform for further liquidity management efficiencies.

 - Recommend appropriate cross–border liquidity management vehicles.